develop2arman/rust-all-in-one/workspace/trait/shared-behavior/SHARED_BEHAVIOR.md

 > This restriction is part of a property called **coherence**, and more specifically the **orphan rule**, so named because the parent type is not present.
 This rule ensures that other people’s code can’t break your code and vice versa.
 > Without the rule, two crates could implement the same trait for the same type, and Rust wouldn’t know which implementation to use.

+## Orphan Rule-Coherence
+> But we can’t implement external traits on external types.
+For example, we can’t implement the Display trait on Vec<T> within our aggregator crate, because Display and Vec<T> are defined in the standard library and aren’t local to our aggregator crate.

+> This restriction is part of a property of programs called coherence, and more specifically the orphan rule, so named because the parent type is not present.
+This rule ensures that other people’s code can’t break your code and vice versa.

+> Without the rule, two crates could implement the same trait for the same type, and Rust wouldn’t know which implementation to use.

 ## Glossery